department-of-veterans-affairs/va.gov-team/products/health-care/supply-reordering-tool/research/2024-03-Supply-Reordering-Research/Findings and recommendations.md

 2. Participants may not know how to change supplies once orders are submitted.
 	- Likely False: Everyone knew to contact their health team or doctor if they needed help with their supplies.
 3. Participants probably look to see what shape their supplies are in to know when to reorder and/or are notified by their clinician.
-   	- Likely True: All participants mentioned that they keep notes or mental note or check their inventories of supplies to know when to reorder.
+   	- Likely True: All participants mentioned that they keep written notes, mental notes, or check their inventories of supplies to know when to reorder.
 4. Participants probably find out about the reordering process from their VA provider.
    	- Maybe True: Some mentioned their provider places an order when they visit for an appointment, and some mentioned that they know about mailing the order from the paper form they receive in the mail.
 5. Most Participants would probably call DLC or try to call their VA Medical Center to discuss changing supplies, for example, if they want a different-sized CPAP supply after submitting a supply order.